AudiovisualMetadataPlatform/hpc_batch/README.md

     ... as needed ..
 ````

-So a job description to call the template above may read:
+So a job description ("thing.job") to call the template above may read:

 ````
-result: /tmp/my_container.finished
 script: my_container
 args:
     level: 6